thudfactor/coi-presentation/day3-session2/PITCHME.md

-# Website Administration Training
+# Data migration and other modules

-### Prepared for the College of Idaho, January 2018
+### A GitPitch Presentation Template

 ---